Chevron left

 • Pre-op procedures are necessary to assess a patient’s overall health and identify potential risks.

 • Comprehensive medical history, physical exam including cardiac and pulmonary evaluation, tailored pre-op tests provide an overview of health status prior to surgery.
+Attending a pre assessment appointment is crucial as it involves a nurse-led clinic appointment to check the patient's health, medical history, and home circumstances, and conduct various tests such as blood tests, ECG, MRSA screen, weight, height, and blood pressure checks.

 • Prehabilitation programs work to support patients before and after surgery with tools such as nutritional supplementation, medications, exercise and stress management.